Selling your tour through our reseller networks

 What is VoiceMap’s ‘reseller network’? #

 Adding your tour to our reseller network is a great way to grow your audience and increase sales.
-However, we can only list paid tours that have already been published.
-We’d love to list free tours, but for now, our primary reseller network—made up of TripAdvisor and Viator—does not allow this.
+However, we can only list paid, public tours that have already been published.
+If it’s a free tour or one of a paid, ticketed attraction it unfortunately isn’t eligible to be listed on our reseller network since resellers, specifically Viator, won’t allow this.

 Can you add my VoiceMap tour to TripAdvisor? #

 The simple answer is yes!
-It’s better if we add the tour on TripAdvisor on your behalf because we can automatically provide vouchers for people wanting to do the tour.
+It’s also better if we add the tour on Viator on your behalf because we already have a well-established relationship with them, can automatically provide unique voucher codes, and provide customer support if the need arises.

 How does it work?

-Tripadvisor owns Viator, and when we list your tour there, it is also sold through their network of partners, which includes Lonely Planet and Groupon.
+Tripadvisor owns Viator, and when we list your tour there, it is uploaded to both sites and also sold through their own network of partners, which includes Lonely Planet and Groupon.

 An example of a VoiceMap tour on Tripadvisor